loriot/AzureSolutionTemplate/README.md

 The lifecycle functions aimed at providing a synchronization between the Azure IoT Hub and the Loriot device portal.

-- *ImportDevice* Function import all devices present from the Loriot device portal to the IoT Hub.
-It will ensure no duplicate are created.
-This function exists as a timer function to ensure regular syncing of new devices (*ScheduledImportDevice*) and a http triggered function named *ImportDevice* that could be used during development, testing or linked to be triggered by your custom UI.
+- *ImportDevice* Function imports all devices present in the Loriot device portal to the IoT Hub.
+It will ensure no duplicates are created.
+This function exists as a time-triggered function to ensure regular syncing of new devices (*ScheduledImportDevice*) and a http triggered function named *ImportDevice* that could be used during development, testing or linked to be triggered by your custom UI.
-- *ExportDevice* Function handle creation and deletion of devices event to the Loriot Portal.
+- *ExportDevice* Function handles creation and deletion of devices event to the Loriot Portal.
 The messages are taken from the Device Lifecycle queue.

-### Functions Environment variables
+## Azure Functions: Environment variables

-The function application is using a certain amount of environment variables populated at the ARM deploy time.
-You will in this section description and example of each variables.
+The function application uses a collection of environment variables populated at  ARM deploy time.
+This section contains a description and example of each variable.

 #### LORIOT_APP_ID